Generalizing the Linearized Doubling approach, I: General theory and new minimal surfaces and self-shrinkers: Introduction

-The initial surface $M$ in Theorem \ref{TA} is one of a family of initial surfaces $M[\varphi, \kappaunderbold]$ defined in \ref{Dinit} and parametrized by the given LD solutions $\varphi$ and parameters $\kappaunderbold$ (see \ref{dalpha}).
-The construction of the initial surfaces is similar but more involved than in \cite{kap,kapmcg} where no $\kappaunderbold$ parameters are used.
-The main new features are that each catenoidal bridge can be elevated and tilted relative to $\Sigma$ as prescribed by $\kappaunderbold$ and $\vunder_+\ne\vunder_-$ when $\kappaunderbold\ne \zerobold$.
+$\Mhat$ is constructed in the proof of Theorem \ref{TA} as a small perturbation of one of the \emph{initial surfaces} $M[\varphi, \kappaunderbold]$ defined in \ref{Dinit} and parametrized by the given LD solutions $\varphi$ and parameters $\kappaunderbold$ satisfying \eqref{dalpha}.
+The construction of the initial surfaces is similar but more involved than in \cite{kap,kapmcg} where no $\kappaunderbold$ parameters are needed.
+The main new features are that each catenoidal bridge can be elevated and tilted relative to $\Sigma$ as prescribed by $\kappaunderbold$, and that $\vunder_+\ne\vunder_-$ when $\kappaunderbold\ne \zerobold$.
 In \cite{kap,kapmcg} $\kappaunderbold\ne\zerobold$ would violate the symmetry exchanging the two sides of the base surface; here however it introduces dislocations which (consistently with the \emph{geometric principle} \cite{kapouleas:survey,alm20}) allow us to deal with the antisymmetric (with respect to approximate exchange of the sides of $\Sigma$) component of the obstructions involved.

-Surprisingly the asymmetry of the sides of $\Sigma$ does not affect the nature of the families of LD solutions required or the mismatch operator \ref{Dmismatch}, so the LD solutions and their study are not sensitive to whether the sides of $\Sigma$ are symmetric or not.
-The proof of the theorem and the construction however require new ideas related to the introduction of the parameters $\kappaunderbold$ and the estimation of the mean curvature induced by a general Riemannian metric.
+Surprisingly the asymmetry of the sides of $\Sigma$ does not affect the nature or study of the families of LD solutions required, or the definition of the mismatch operator in \ref{Dmismatch}.
+The construction and study of the initial surfaces however presents new challenges related to the introduction of new parameters $\kappaunderbold$, and the estimation of mean curvature induced by a general Riemannian metric.

 Theorem \ref{TA} (or \ref{Ttheory}) not only generalizes the LD approach to the general case, but also makes the reduction to LD solutions explicit and systematic, unlike in \cite{kap,kapmcg}, where the reduction was described case by case.
 It is therefore a very powerful tool reducing doubling constructions to constructions of appropriate families of LD solutions, a much easier---but still very hard and open in general---problem.
-Note that although $\Sigma$ is assumed to be a closed surface in Theorem \ref{TA} (or \ref{Ttheory}), the theorem can be modified to apply to other situations as for example those in sections \ref{S:Cat} or \ref{S:ccat}.
-Moreover we expect that it will be an important step in proving a ``general'' doubling theorem asserting without any symmetry assumptions that any base surface $\Sigma$ with $|A|^2+\Ric(\nu,\nu)>0$ has infinitely many minimal doublings.